kosmasgen/SQLDomainGen/README.md

 ## Contact

-For questions or collaboration:

-kosmas.dev [at] gmail [dot] com
+Email: kosmasgenaris [at] gmail [dot] com

-Or open an issue in this repository.
+For questions, suggestions, or collaboration, feel free to open an issue.